fablabnbg/inkscape-silhouette/README.md

 * test MatFree cutting strategy with the WC-Wunderbach-Wimpern font, which is especially well suited as a test-case.
-* improve MatFree cutting by overlapping interrupted paths slightly.
+* improve MatFree cutting by finding a better scan sort algorithm.
-  (e.g. continue a path by 1mm more than planned.)
+  Wide shadow casting towards negative y?

 * Implement paper-zip as a seperate inkscape extension.